N8Dogg417/Hasty/README.md

 # Hasty

 ## Hasty is an online web application that simplifies the process of moving military members worldwide, using the latest and most sophisticated technology stack.
-## (*Hasty is an MVP and due to the proprietary nature of the code I can only provide code snippets of my code.
-This repository contains .NET, and React code.)
+** Hasty is an MVP and due to the proprietary nature of the code I can only provide snippets of my code.
+This repository contains .NET, and React code. **

 With Hasty, military members and their families can easily manage their moves, track their shipments, and stay informed every step of the way.